Characteristic impedance: Lossless line

 In particular, Z_{0} does not depend any more upon the frequency.
 The above expression is wholly real, since the imaginary term j has canceled out, implying that Z_{0} is purely resistive.
 For a lossless line terminated in Z_{0}, there is no loss of current across the line, and so the voltage remains the same along the line.
 The lossless line model is a useful approximation for many practical cases, such as low-loss transmission lines and transmission lines with high frequency.
 For both of these cases, R and G are much smaller than ωL and ωC, respectively, and can thus be ignored.

 The solutions to the long line transmission equations include incident and reflected portions of the voltage and current:

 When the line is terminated with its characteristic impedance, the reflected portions of these equations are reduced to 0 and the solutions to the voltage and current along the transmission line are wholly incident.
 Without a reflection of the wave, the load that is being supplied by the line effectively blends into the line making it appear to be an infinite line.
 In a lossless line this implies that the voltage and current remain the same everywhere along the transmission line.
 Their magnitudes remain constant along the length of the line and are only rotated by a phase angle.

 Surge impedance loading

 In electric power transmission, the characteristic impedance of a transmission line is expressed in terms of the surge impedance loading (SIL), or natural loading, being the power loading at which reactive power is neither produced nor absorbed:

-in which V_{LL} is the RMS line-to-line voltage in volts.
+in which V_{LL} is the root mean square (RMS) line-to-line voltage in volts.

 Loaded below its SIL, the voltage at the load will be greater than the system voltage.
 Above it, the load voltage is depressed.
 The Ferranti effect describes the voltage gain towards the remote end of a very lightly loaded (or open ended) transmission line.
 Underground cables normally have a very low characteristic impedance, resulting in an SIL that is typically in excess of the thermal limit of the cable.